redwoodjs/redwoodjs-com-archive/docs/graphql.md

 Since there's two parts to GraphQL in Redwood, the client and the server, we've divided this doc up that way.

-On the `web` side, Redwood by default uses [Apollo Client](https://www.apollographql.com/docs/react/) though you can swap Apollo Client out for something else if you want.
+On the `web` side, Redwood uses [Apollo Client](https://www.apollographql.com/docs/react/) by default though you can swap it out for something else if you want.

-The `api` side offers serverless functions as well as a GraphQL server built upon [GraphQL Helix](<(https://dev.to/danielrearden/building-a-graphql-server-with-graphql-helix-2k44)>) and the [Envelop plugin system](https://www.envelop.dev/docs) from [The Guild](https://the-guild.dev).
+The `api` side offers serverless functions as well as a GraphQL server built on [GraphQL Helix](<(https://dev.to/danielrearden/building-a-graphql-server-with-graphql-helix-2k44)>) and the [Envelop plugin system](https://www.envelop.dev/docs) from [The Guild](https://the-guild.dev).

 One of the tenets of the Redwood philosophy is "Redwood believes that, as much as possible, you should be able to operate in a serverless mindset and deploy to a generic computational grid.”

-To be, able to deploy to a “generic computation grid” means that as a developer you should be able to deploy using the provider or technology of your choosing.
-You should be able to deploy to Netlify, Vercel, Fly, Render, AWS Serverless, or elsewhere with easy and no vendor or platform lock in.
-You should be in control of the framework, what the response looks like and how your client consume it.
+To be able to deploy to a “generic computation grid” means that, as a developer, you should be able to deploy using the provider or technology of your choosing.
+You should be able to deploy to Netlify, Vercel, Fly, Render, AWS Serverless, or elsewhere with ease and no vendor or platform lock in.
+You should be in control of the framework, what the response looks like, and how your clients consume it.

 The same should be true of your GraphQL Server.
 [GraphQL Helix](https://dev.to/danielrearden/building-a-graphql-server-with-graphql-helix-2k44) makes that possible.

-> Existing libraries like Apollo Server provide you with either a complete HTTP server or else a middleware function that you can plug into your framework of choice.
-GraphQL Helix takes a different approach — it just provides a handful of functions that you can use to turn an HTTP request into a GraphQL execution result.
+> Existing libraries like Apollo Server provide you with either a complete HTTP server or a middleware function that you can plug into your framework of choice.
+GraphQL Helix takes a different approach—it just provides a handful of functions that you can use to turn an HTTP request into a GraphQL execution result.
 In other words, GraphQL Helix leaves it up to you to decide how to send back the response.

-We leverage Envelop plugins to provide GraphQL [security best practices](/docs/graphql#security) and also after implemented custom internal plugins to help with authentication, [logging](/docs/graphql#logging), [directive handling](/docs/graphql#directives), and more.
+We leverage Envelop plugins to provide GraphQL [security best practices](/docs/graphql#security) and implement custom internal plugins to help with authentication, [logging](/docs/graphql#logging), [directive handling](/docs/graphql#directives), and more.

 All this gets us closer to Redwood's goal of being able to deploy to a "generic computation grid".
 And that’s exciting!